albertwujj/ShrinkPad/README.md

 certain amount of time has passed without pen input, or after one of several other conditions.
 Developed solely as a prototype app to encourage implementation in Microsoft OneNote and other pen input applications.

+Conception:
+I always found myself needing more writing space when doing homework/taking notes with the stylus in OneNote.
+Often, I would manually scale down my own writing, which is a tedious process in OneNote.
+I thought, what if there was a feature where your writing would scale down automatically?

 LIST OF ALL FEATURES